flynnjh/github-profiles-tailwind/README.md

 A simple web app to view GitHub profiles made with React and Tailwind

+As this was my first web dev project, I do not update it and as such this repository has been archived.

 ## Examples

 Example of a user profile: